1. Home

 Bits

-Bits are metal or metal and rubber devices that sit inside the horses’ mouth and are used to help control horses while they are being ridden.
-Bits allow the rider to deliver cues to the horse’s mouth through the reins, which are held in the rider’s hands.
+Bits are metal or metal and rubber devices that sit inside the horses’ mouth and are used to help control horses especially while they are being ridden.
+Bits allow the rider to deliver pressure cues to the horse’s mouth through tension in the reins, which are held in the rider’s hands.

-Some bits have the potential to cause more discomfort to horses than others.
-Curb bits, for example, utilise a lever action to simultaneously apply pressure to the horse’s mouth, behind the ears, and under the chin (through a curb chain or strap).
+Some bits have the potential to cause considerably more discomfort to horses than others.
+Curb bits, for example, utilise a lever action to simultaneously apply pressure to the horse’s tongue, chin (through a curb chain or strap) and poll (behind the ears).
 Snaffle bits, on the other hand, apply pressure mostly to the horse’s mouth, and are considered to be less severe.
+Nevertheless, in the hands of a rough rider, both are problematic.

 However, there are a number of welfare concerns associated with the use of all bit types in riding horses: